SEXUAL MISCONDUCT POLICY

 - Opening statement by complainant and/or charging party.

 - Opening statement by accused student.

-- Statement/report from the Investigator regarding the investigation.
+- Where applicable as determined by the University, statement/report from the investigator regarding the investigation.

-- Questions for the Investigator from members of the board, the complainant, and the accused student.
+- Where the investigator provides a statement/report, questions for the investigator from members of the board, the complainant, and the accused student.

 - Statement(s)/report(s) from witness(es) on behalf of the complainant and/or charging party.